CJHJW/DATASCI507/README.md

-# datasci507
+# DATSCI507
-Course materials for DATASCI 507 Winter 2025
+Course materials for DATASCI 507 - Data Science and Analytics using Python Winter 2025